desmarais-patrick/notes-web-client-js/DEV-NOTES.md

    Listen when online again to re-enable.
  - Review view hierarchies and how to clean `EditorViewModel` (?).
    (i) Event listeners similar to `addEventListener` with names.
+ - Add "unsaved changes" notice when note is not synchronized.

 ## Inspirations